Simplify Your Life:

 Your 4th of July Simple Party Food Guide Is Here!

 The 4th of July is the fun, festive heart of summer, with school a distant memory and so many long, sunny days left ahead.
-Before you head out to your 4th of July bbq, pool party or picnic, check out these simple party food ideas that you can make with your kids – or eat them all at home, we won’t tell!
+Before you plan your 4th of July bbq or picnic, check out these simple party food ideas that you can make with your kids – or eat them all at home, we won’t tell!

 6 Simple Party Food Ideas You Can Make With Your Kids

 When it comes to simple party food, the kabob is king!
 And, as if on purpose, shades of red and blue abound right now in the height of summer’s berry season.
 Clean your berries with a spray of Force of Nature, then let your little helpers kabob to their heart’s content.
 Choosing organic for Dirty Dozen produce items like strawberries and raspberries to help reduce your family’s exposure to pesticides and other agricultural chemicals.
 Make the marshmallow a better choice by grabbing non-GMO, or brownie points for making your own – these are gluten free and boast collagen which is good for our joints!

 Using fresh fruit and yogurt (or, in this recipe, coconut milk!) helps you get that red, white and blue look without using artificial colorings.
 Artificial food dyes are linked to health issues like cancer and behavioral issues in children.
 Always check labels, because even white and brown foods can have hidden artificial coloring!